Jacob Mellis: Later career

 Mellis joined League One side Bury on 30 June 2015 on a two-year contract.
 He made his debut in the opening game of the season on 8 August, coming on as a substitute for Tom Pope in the 55th minute, in a 1–1 draw away to Doncaster Rovers.
 He scored his first goal for the Shakers on 3 September 2016 in a 4–1 win over Port Vale at Gigg Lane.

 On 19 May 2017, Mellis joined League Two club Mansfield Town.
 In June 2019 he signed a new contract.
 In August that year, he and teammate Dion Donohue were suspended by the club for "an alleged serious breach of club discipline".
 Mellis was fined two weeks wages, whilst Donohue was released by the club.

 On 31 January 2020, Mellis moved to League One club Bolton Wanderers, signing a contract until the end of the season.
 On 26 June it was announced he would be one of 14 senior players released when their contracts expired at the end of the month.

 Mellis signed a permanent contract at Gillingham on 10 August 2020, becoming their third signing of the summer.
 He made ten appearances, and scored in a 3–1 home win over Oxford United on 10 October.

 On 1 February 2021, Mellis joined League Two side Southend United on a permanent contract until the end of the 2020–21 season, with an option for a further year.

 In February 2022, Mellis joined Leatherhead.

+On 5 June 2023, he revealed he had recently been forced to retire due to injury.